scotfree/fuelscape/docs/fellowship_capstone.md

 Game out different treatment plans in terms of cost, emissions, time, and risk.

-* Connunity Wildfire Fuel reduction is important.
+* Community Wildfire Fuel reduction is important.
 * Producing biochar can be a great technique.
 * It can also not be.
 How can regular folks explore the options?!